-A framed common interval (FCI) of a permutation (made circular by considering the first and last elements as being adjacent) is a substring of the permutation, $as_1s_2...s_kb$ or $-bs_1s_2...s_k-a$ so that
+A framed common interval (FCI) of a permutation (made circular by considering the first and last elements as being adjacent) is a substring of the permutation, $as_1s_2...s_kb$ or $-bs_1s_2...s_k-a$ such that:

-So the substring $s_1s_2...s_k$ is a signed permutation of the integers that are greater than a and less than b; a and b form the frame.
-The framed interval is said to be common, in that it also exists, in its canonical form, ${}^{+}a^{+}(a+1)^{+}(a+2)...^{+}b$, in the identity permutation.
+So the substring $s_1s_2 ldots s_k$ is a signed permutation of the integers that are greater than a and less than b; a and b form the frame.
+The framed interval is said to be common, in that it also exists, in its canonical form, $+a + (a + 1) + (a + 2) \dots + b$, in the identity permutation.
 Framed intervals can be nested.
 The span of an FCI is the number of elements between a and b, plus two, or b - a + 1.
 A component is comprised of all elements inside a framed interval that are not inside any nested subinterval, plus the frame elements.
 A bad component is a component whose elements all have the same sign.

 In a circular permutation, a bad component A separates bad components B and C if and only if every substring containing an element of B and an element of C also has an element of A in it.
 We say that A protects B if A separates B from all other bad components.
-A superhurdle is a bad component that is protected by another bad component.
+A superhurdle is a bad component that protects another bad component.
 A fortress is a permutation that has an odd number (larger than 1) of hurdles, all of which are superhurdles.
 The smallest superhurdles are equivalent to intervals f = +(i)+(i+2)+(i+4)+(i+3)+(i+5)+(i+1)+(i+6) or the reverse f' = -(i+6)-(i+1)-(i+5)-(i+3)-(i+4)-(i+2)-(i).
-A hurdle is a bad component that is not a superhurdle.
+A hurdle is a bad component that is not protected by a superhurdle.

-We will use the following useful facts about FCIs; all but fact 3 follow immediately from the definitions.
+We will use the following useful facts about FCIs; all but fact 3 follow immediately from the definitions:

 - 1. A bad component indicates the existence of a hurdle. - 2.
 To every hurdle can be assigned a unique bad component. - 3.
-FCIs never overlap by more than two elements [4]. - 4.
+FCIs never overlap by more than two elements.
+Two FCIs can only overlap at their endpoints (Bergeron and Stoye, 2003) and at most both the endpoints of an FCI can overlap with other FCIs. - 4.
 An interval shorter than 4 elements cannot be bad.